 It is worthwhile to ask the advice of the relevant consulate or trade commission as to the form and wording of an overseas power of attorney before starting this process.

 A power of attorney has the potential to be very dangerous in the wrong hands so clearly the best safeguard is to choose a donee who is very trustworthy.
 Although it is a criminal offence to misuse a power of attorney, for example to take money or to not use money in the person's best interest, it may be difficult to detect the crime.
 With an enduring power of attorney, the donor may be incapacitated and may not be capable of discovering the crime.
 There is no official checking done to ensure that donees are doing their job properly.
-If you give a power of attorney with no conditions, the donee is able to sell, mortgage or give away all that you own.
+If a person makes a power of attorney with no conditions, the donee is able to sell, mortgage or give away all that donor owns.

-The following suggestions may help you safeguard your interests.
+The following suggestions may help a person to safeguard their interests.

-The most important rule in selecting to whom you wish to donate your power of attorney is - choose carefully.
-It should be someone you can trust to act in your best interests at all times (see Safeguard your finances publication from Alliance for Prevention of Elder Abuse website).
+The most important rule in selecting to whom to appoint as an attorney is - choose carefully.
+It should be someone trustworthy who can act in the donor's best interests at all times (see Safeguard your finances publication from Alliance for Prevention of Elder Abuse website).

-You can nominate more than one donee if you want to.
-If you choose to have two or more people, you can specify that they act jointly (all donees must sign) or jointly and severally (either of the donees can sign independently of each other).
+A donor can nominate more than one donee if they want to.
+If the donor chooses to have two or more people listed as donees, they can specify that they act jointly (all donees must sign) or jointly and severally (either of the donees can sign independently of each other).

-If you decide to have more than one donee, make sure you choose people you believe can work together.
+If the donor decides to have more than one donee, it is important that those people can work together.

 The donee must keep full and proper records of everything he or she does, and must be seen to be acting in the best interests of the donor at all times.
 Failure to keep these records is an offence with a penalty of up to $1000 [Powers of Attorney and Agency Act 1984 (SA) s 8].
 A donee who acts improperly can be held personally responsible to pay for any losses caused, and can even be found guilty of a criminal offence.